 The ones listed below are the most important and relevant ones.
 So if you are spending some time in the Sacred Valley, do visit the Inca ruins near Cusco.

-On the Inca Path: Ruins to visit near Cusco
+Best Inca Ruins to visit near Cusco

 The Peruvian history illustrates South America history itself: all the struggles the natives faced, who had their people violated, culture destroyed, riches stolen, and all that was left behind was the shadow of successful civilizations, whose walls stand until our days, to tell us silently their history.

 Despite the desperate attempt from the Spanish conquerors to destroy and erase everything that could link us to the past, their hard work, fortunately, was not so successful, and the world can still admire what was once the biggest empire in the world.